uptrace/uptrace/README.md

 **Are you open-source?**

-Technically, the BSL license is classified as source-available, but we will continue to use the term open-source on the basis that the source code is open.
-Our competitors do the same.
+Technically, the BSL license is classified as source-available, but we continue to use the term open-source on the basis that the source code is open.

+Existing SEO practices don't leave use much choice and our competitors do more or less the same.

 **Is the database schema stable?**